Full Metal Panic!: Setting

+A number of other details differentiates the fictional world.
+Common changes occur in the Japanese names, as they use homonyms to the names of real life locations.
+The fictional Jindai High School is based on the real life Jindai High School in Chōfu, Tokyo.
+The closest station to the real life Jindai High School is the Sengawa Station, changed from Sengawa to Izumikawa.
+The Japanese calendar of Heisei is altered from Heisei to Hiramasa.

 Plot

 The series follows Sousuke Sagara, a member of a covert anti-terrorist private military organization known as Mithril, tasked with protecting Kaname Chidori, a spirited Japanese high school girl.
 He moves to Japan to study at Chidori's school, Jindai High School, with assistance from his comrades Kurz Weber and Melissa Mao.
 Having never experienced social interactions, Sousuke is seen as a military maniac by his schoolmates as he interprets everyday situations from a combat perspective.
 He comes to relate with Chidori who realizes that Sousuke is protecting her, but he does not reveal the reasons due to orders as well as the fact that he does not know why Chidori is being targeted by different organizations.

 Development

-When starting the series, Shoji Gatoh commented that as the series' theme was "Boy Meets Girl."
+When starting the series, Shoji Gatoh commented that as the series' theme was "Boy Meets Girl".
 Gatoh worked in the order to keep that as the focus regardless of the several other conflicts the story presented.
 Gatoh and Shiki Douji had a close relationship in the making of the novels.
 Gatoh gave Douji freedom in the design of the characters such as Sagara and Leonardo who were given multiple traits.
 On the other hand, Gatoh also gave Douji references for "gentlemen" featured in the story.

 In the making of the series Gatoh did not find difficulties in creating a balance between sci-fi and realistic elements since multiple Japanese series like Tetsujin 28 and Mazinger Z already provide the demographic a mixture between those elements.
 Originally, Douji felt that the characters were too realistic.
 Believing the teenage demographic would not like them, the author changed them so that were seen as cooler characters.
 While the duo did not have difficulties with the novels' serious storylines, they still had problems with comedy.

 Chidori and Sousuke's relationship was based on Japanese comedy due to how the two interact.
-In order to create a more interesting dynamic between the two leads, Gatoh wanted to change the ways Sagara and Chidori interact as he was tired of female characters requiring to be protected in the making for the light novels.
+To create a more interesting dynamic between the two leads, Gatoh wanted to change the ways Sagara and Chidori interact as he was tired of female characters requiring to be protected in the making for the light novels.
 As a result, Chidori instead supports Sagara multiple times.